tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

   * convert returned path to waypoints

 Most functions called by `plan_path()` is provided in `planning_utils.py`.
-  * create_grid() is the function to digitize the 2.5D map enviroment of free space and obstacle space into a grid representation of a 2D configuration space at given altitude and safety distance.
+  * `create_grid()` is the function to digitize the 2.5D map enviroment of free space and obstacle space into a grid representation of a 2D configuration space at given altitude and safety distance.
-  * Action() defines possible actions represented by a 3 element tuple.
+  * `Action()` defines possible actions represented by a 3 element tuple.
 The first 2 values are the delta of the action relative to the current grid position.
 The third one is the cost of performing the action.
 The default implementation only has 4 possition actions to the north, east, south, west.
-If diagonal action is necessary, more actions need to be added to the list.
+If diagonal action is necessary, more actions need to be added to the list (see next section for implementations).
-  * valid_actions() checks neighbor to make sure returned list of possible actions will not lead off the grid or bump into obstacle.
+  * `valid_actions()` checks neighbors and return a list of possible actions that will not lead off the grid or bump into obstacle.
-  * a_star() is the path planning search algorithm to do the heavy lifting work.
-It exlore the 2D configuration space to find an optimal path based on minimizing the sum of two costs, the cost of the path from the start node to n, and a heuristic estimatng the cost of the cheapest path from n to the goal.
+  * `a_star()` is the path planning search algorithm doing the heavy lifting.
+It exlores the 2D configuration space to find an optimal path based on minimizing the sum of two costs, the cost of the path from the start node to expansion frontier, and a heuristic estimatng the cost of the cheapest path from expansion frontier to the goal.
-  * heuristic() is an estimate of the minimum cost from any point to the goal.
+  * `heuristic()` is an estimate of the minimum cost from any point to the goal.
 Manhattan distance or euclidean distance can be used as heuristic for a grid.
 In the starter code, the euclidean distance is implemented.

 ### Implementing Path Planning Algorithm

 #### 1. Set global home position
-In my code, I read the first line of the csv file, extract lat0 and lon0 with the help of `split()` and `strip()` functions, then covert from string to floating point values.
-Lastly use the self.set_home_position() method to set global home.
+In my code, the first line of the csv file is read to extract **lat0** and **lon0** with the help of `split()` and `strip()` functions, then they were coverted from string to floating point values.
+Lastly  the `set_home_position()` method is used to set global home position.
+Make sure in this function, parameter *lon0* is before *lat0*.

 ```
 # Read lat0, lon0 from colliders into floating point values